The Remarkable Benefits of 3D Printing in the Healthcare and Medical Sector

 What does the future look like for 3D Printing Medical Devices?

 Who knows.
 We are amazed by mankind’s ingenuity, what is today’s science fiction is often tomorrow’s fact.
 The people who ask the big questions – The dreamers, Technologists, Scientists, Designers and Engineers will ultimately provide the answers.
 What we can be sure of is that there is tremendous activity in research and development to advance 3D printing technology, materials, and digital platforms, with billions of dollars invested year on year, the output will impact all of our lives.
+The potential of tissue printing in future medical applications is particularly exciting.
+The Wake Forest Institute in North Carolina is a leader in advancing medical research through innovative applications of 3D bioprinting, particularly in developing a 3D brain organoid for drug discovery and disease modeling.

 Ultimately 3D printing will be one of the manufacturing technologies which is going to support the transition to a more sustainable and resource-efficient society as the industry moves towards volume production and mass customisation.